jwhiteside11/nextjs-seo-jdw/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and a custom template (https://github.com/jwhiteside11/nextjs-seo-jdw).
+This is  a custom template for a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started